Karyn Rochelle

 Karyn Rochelle (born in Wilmington, North Carolina) is an American country music songwriter and vocalist.
 As a songwriter, she has written or co-written songs which became hits for Trisha Yearwood, LeAnn Rimes, Ronnie Milsap, Sunny Sweeney, and, moving outside of her primary genre into R&B, Kenny G.

 Early life

 Rochelle's love of music was shared with and encouraged by her mother, a country music singer in a band who would invite Rochelle to join her.
 She began writing songs at the age of 13.
 Musical influences in her early life included Debbie Gibson, Suzy Bogguss, Trisha Yearwood, Patty Loveless, Pam Tillis and Mary Chapin Carpenter.
 At age 18, already an avid songwriter, she began working in Myrtle Beach, South Carolina as a disc jockey and a line dance instructor.
-She cites a promo cd she encountered by new Nashville artist Matraca Berg ass transforming her life.
+She cites a promo cd she encountered by new Nashville artist Matraca Berg as transforming her life.
 She relocated to Nashville, Tennessee in 1996 at the age of 19 with her good friend and fellow song-writer Shane Stevens to pursue her music goals with the specific intent to develop as a professional singer.